Dalhousie, Himachal Pradesh

 The Subhash Baodi springs are situated at an altitude of 2085 mt above sea level, at a distance of just 1.6 Km from the G.P.O. square.
 The place is a popular picnic spot with its picturesque environs and pleasant climate.
 The view of snow-covered mountain peaks at a distance lends the place a unique charm.

 Kalatope is another famed attraction situated just 5 km from Dalhousie at an altitude of 2438 mt above sea level.
 The place is housed amidst picturesque environs and consists of a beautiful palace, forest rest house, and a wildlife sanctuary with attractions such as ibex, deer, bear, and leopards.
 The drive up to the place is an experience in itself passing through winding roads lined with pine and deodar trees.

 Satdhara or seven streams is a group of seven springs, situated at an altitude of 2036 mt on the way to Panjpulla.
 The water of the streams is said to contain medicinal properties capable of curing chronic diseases.
 The place also affords a commanding view of the surroundings.

 St. Andrew’s Church

-Built-in the year 1903, St. Andrew’s Church, also known as the Church of Scotland is situated just one and a half kilometers from Dalhousie bus stand.
+Built-in the year 1903, St. Andrew’s Church, also known as the Church of Scotland is situated just one and a half kilometers from the Dalhousie bus stand.
 The church is built in a Scottish architectural style and is still in good condition.
-Other important churches around the city are St. Patrick’s Church, St. Francis Church and St. John’s Church.
+Other important churches around the city are St. Patrick’s Church, St. Francis Church, and St. John’s Church.